 Schedule a private tour along the Legacy Walk before heading over to Ceres Table, bursting with Italian flavor and romance.
 The menu changes seasonally, and sources locally.
 Or, Wood is a stylish spot with new American plates that's been racking up recognition from Michelin's Bib Gourmand.
 Finish off the evening with a cocktail and dancing at Progress Bar, which boasts an impressive lightbulb sculpture that lends the space a surreal quality.
 Spend the night at the Hotel Zachary, a nearby boutique hotel that houses several popular bars and restaurants.

 Bookended by two of the city's most significant cultural institutions, The University of Chicago to the west and The Museum of Science and Industry to the east, Hyde Park is a charming South Side neighborhood and a magical place to spend Valentine's Day.
-Begin by strolling through Osaka Garden, an authentic Japanese garden with pavilion, moon bridge, Shinto gate and traditional Japanese horticulture, gifted to Chicago by Japan for the 1893 World's Columbian Exposition.
+Begin by strolling through Garden of the Phoenix, an authentic Japanese garden with pavilion, moon bridge, Shinto gate and traditional Japanese horticulture, gifted to Chicago by Japan for the 1893 World's Columbian Exposition.

 After, venture to the Museum of Science and Industry, the largest science museum in the Western Hemisphere, with more than 2,000 engaging exhibits.
 Complete your date with a trip to The Promontory for dinner, drinks and a show.
 The bi-level space boasts sleek, modern digs and a conceptual menu built on dishes pulled from their open hearth.
 Turn in for the night at the Sophy Hotel, a luxury boutique hotel that pulls inspiration from the surrounding neighborhood.